-Do not use this space.
-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 23110 1.
-PLACE OF DEATH Primary Registration District No. Registered No. PHYSICIANS RECORD CCUPATION (a) Residence.
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH ō 3.
-SEX 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 192 K DIVORCED (prits the word) statement 17. stated .
-5A.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH CTLY.
+PHYSICIANS should state of OCCUPATION is very important.
+1. PLACE OF DEATH Registration District No..... rimary Registration District No Registered No. RECORD (Usual place of abode) (If nonresident give city or town and State) Legith of residence in city or town where death occurred How load in U.S., if of foreign birth?
+PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) SA.
 IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS UDAYS If LESS than 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) → → DID AN OPERATION PRECEDE DEATHY 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER CITY OR TOWN RENTS plain (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER .
-19 N. B.-Every item of CAUSE OF DEATH State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN).
-(1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+AGE YEARS MONTHS DAYS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
+CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)/L (c) Name of employer 9.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?
+10. NAME OF FATHER information 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN) (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER 7 € (Address) -Every item of t OF DEATH State the DISEASE CAUSING DEATH, or in deaths from Violent Causes state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN)..
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accedental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL INFORMANT DATE OF BURIAL (Address) 15.
-ADDRESS
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL ADDRESS 20.
+UNDERTAKE